 - A. In order to create a better understanding of the reasons for the student retention, to eliminate any surprises on the part of the parent(s), and to try and create/maintain a good relationship between the school and home regarding retention, a definite procedure must be established and maintained.
 As with all procedures, they must be fair, just, and consistent.
 However, because of the sensitivity of this procedure, we (the educational institution) are attempting to give parents full maximum benefit.
 With the demand of accountability placed by the public (parents), results of: (1) the school's standardized testing program, (2) student daily classroom work (whether or not the student is working at grade level), (3) daily student performance (academic, emotional, social) retention of certain students are essential factors in the process of deciding on retention. - 1.
 There can be no last minute decisions regarding the retaining of a child. - 2.
 All students failing, or potential failures, must go through the outlined procedure which follows. - 3.
-If the outlined process that follows is adhered to, the Superintendent will support the final recommendation.
-However, the Superintendent must be kept informed in every step (of individual cases) as the process develops, thereby attempting to prevent any problems that may occur. - Only one retention of a student is recommended in Grades K-6.
-Students who would be retained 4. due to above reasons and have previously been retained will be PLACED in the next grade level (not promoted).
+If the outlined process that follows is adhered to, the Superintendent, Building Principal, and Director of Instructional Support Services will support the final recommendation.
+However, the Superintendent, Building Principal, and Director of Instructional Support Services must be kept informed in every step (of individual cases) as the process develops, thereby attempting to prevent any problems that may occur. - 4.
+Only one retention of a student is recommended in Grades K-6.
+Students who would be retained due to above reasons and have previously been retained will be PLACED in the next grade level (not promoted).
 A record of the reasons will be put on the report card and in the student's folder.